iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 For eg, class A (10 but less than 20) has frequency 3, total observations 20, so relative freq 0.15, hence, 15% data points are in class A.

 We can also find cumulative frequency and relative cumulative frequency or **Cumulative Percentage**.
-It can help us find probabily of that a data is under or less than that class interval.
+It can help us find probability of that a data is under or less than that class interval.

 **Use of Frequency Distribution**